camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 | release candidate | release-candidate | rx.m+1 ... rx.n | mandatory | "pre-release" |
 | public release | public | rx.n+1 | mandatory | "latest" |
 | maintenance release | public | rx.n+2 ... rx.n+p | mandatory | "latest" |

-## How to create an API release ?

-An API release is created using the GitHub PR and release features, and results in:

-* a **release tag** (following the release numbering guidelines below) on the main or on a maintenance release branch, identifying the release of the API version.
-* a **release package** containing the API's repository with the corresponding API release assets for the released API version (zip file).
-This is optional for alpha releases.

-API releases are numbered (tagged) following the API release numbering guidelines (see section above).

 ## Releasing an API step by step